danthegoodman1/EpicEpoch/README.md

 `/ready` checks to see if the node has joined the cluster and is ready to serve requests

-`/timestamp` can be used to fetch the 16 byte timestamp value.
+`/timestamp` can be used to fetch a unique monotonic 16 byte hybrid timestamp value (this is the one you want to use).

 `/members` returns a JSON in the shape of: